 – Microgrants to support partners’ ethical practices work (can be used to fund staff training, hire a mentor or consultant, host gatherings around this work, adjust databases and websites, and more)

-- Group learning opportunities that will allow our participants to ask questions, share dilemmas and challenges, learn from one another, and get advice from experts in the field
+– Peer-to-peer groups that allow you to ask questions, share dilemmas and challenges, learn from one another, and get advice from experts in the field

 – Additional support, as needed

-New topics will be added to the Aspire program each year, following consultations with expert steering committees.
+New topics may be added to the Aspire program each year, following consultations with expert steering committees.
 Current topics may be updated.

 Frequently Asked Questions